sanghviharshit/script.kodi.lifx.ambilight/README.md

   Lights in the theater group act like wall lights in a typical theater.
 When playback starts the lights dim and they undim when playback is paused or ends.
 If you only want some of the lights to undim during pause, it is possible to configure "subgroup" in add-on settings -> Theater and only dim the subgroup.
 ### Ambilight Group
   **[Ambilight](https://en.wikipedia.org/wiki/Ambilight)** group tries to control the lights similarly to modern ambilight TVs.
 The add-on tries to figure out the most represented colors and brightness in each frame and change the lights to reflect that.
 They can also be configured to work similarly to theater group when playback is paused.
-  Turns the Lifx lights in `Ambilight` group in to a room-sized  environment.

 ### Static Group
   Static lights act opposite to the theater lights -- they are turned on when playback starts, turned off when you pause the playback and go back to initial state after the playback stops.